200,000 Rohingya Rally To Mark Genocide Day In Bangladesh Camps - UrduPoint

 200,000 Rohingya Rally To Mark 'Genocide Day' In Bangladesh Camps

-Kutupalong, Bangladesh, (UrduPoint / Pakistan Point News - 25th Aug, 2019 ) :Some 200,000 Rohingya rallied in a Bangladesh refugee camp to mark two years since they fled a violent crackdown by Myanmar forces, just days after a second failed attempt to repatriate the refugees.
+Kutupalong, Bangladesh, (UrduPoint / Pakistan Point News - 26th Aug, 2019 ) :Some 200,000 Rohingya rallied in a Bangladesh camp Sunday to mark two years since they fled a violent crackdown by Myanmar forces, just days after a second failed attempt to repatriate the refugees.

-Around 740,000 Rohingya from Myanmar's Rakhine state escaped in August 2017 during the brutal offensive, joining another 200,000 who fled earlier persecution in vast camps in southeast Bangladesh.
+During the brutal August 2017 offensive, around 740,000 of the Muslim minority escaped Myanmar's Rakhine state -- joining those who had fled earlier persecution.

+A total of nearly one million refugees now live in three dozen squalid camps in Bangladesh's southeastern border district of Cox's Bazar.

 Under the scorching sun, thousands joined in a popular song with the lyrics "the world does not listen to the woes of Rohingya".